 Attendance and punctuality

 You are expected to come to (every) class and to participate fully in class discussions and exercises.
 Please make an effort to arrive on time.
-(Repeat tardiness may be counted as an absence.)

 If you know you will be absent, email me ahead of time.
-If the absence is documented and justifiable, it may be excused (at the discretion of the instructor).